ivan-liuliaev/EV_Chargers_Placement_Optimization/README.md

 ### Mixed-Integer Programming (MIP) model

 > Mathematical programming is a declarative approach where the modeler formulates a mathematical optimization model that captures the key aspects of a complex decision problem.

+The model is formulated using the GurobiPy modeling syntax and solved with the Gurobi Optimizer.

 ### Model Formulation: